Wigs For Alopecia Patients

 What is alopecia?

 Alopecia is the main term given to the condition that is hair loss.
 However, there are several different types of alopecia that might affect people in varying ways.
 This is one of the reasons why there are no ultimate alopecia wigs.
 Wigs for alopecia come in different shapes and sizes in order to adequately cater for every alopecia patients needs.
 There are some types of alopecia that are more common than others.
 For instance there is Alopecia Areata, Alopecia Totalis, Alopecia Universalis, Androgenetic Alopecia, and Anagen Effluvium.
 Let's break all these big scientific names for hair loss down.
+All of Godiva's Secret Wigs styles are perfect for those experiencing alopecia.

 Alopecia areata is one of the most common types of alopecia, and it is an autoimmune disease.
 This means that the body's immune system is attacking perfectly healthy cells, in this case hair follicles.
 Normal alopecia areata results in patchy hair.
 Alopecia totalis is an advanced version of areata that results in complete loss of hair on the head.
 In its most extreme form, Alopecia areat leads to Alopecia universalis, which is complete loss of hair on your entire body.